 - Link back to your site.
 Most bloggers will want to review you and your brand before discussing content opportunities in depth.

 Remember that blogger outreach is about quality, not quantity.
-Sloppy outreach strategies can cause harm from diluting your brand’s trust to even getting labelled as spam or penalized by Google.
+Sloppy outreach strategies can cause harm from diluting your brand’s trust to even getting labeled as spam or penalized by Google.
 Take the time to construct detailed, researched plans and then start creating relationships.
 Blogger outreach can be highly valuable to brands as a marketing tool.
-When done correctly, blogs can provide the point that connects your customer to your sales.
+When done correctly, blogs can provide the point that connects your customers to your sales.